UltraEngine/Documentation/Collision_File_Format.md

     }
 }
 ```
 Supported shapes include "BOX", "CONE", "CYLINDER", "SPHERE", "CONVEX_HULL", and "MESH".
 In the case of cylinders and cones, the z parameter of the size array will be ignored and can be omitted.
-The file below creates a cylinder with a radius of 0.5 and a height of 3.0:
+The file below creates a cylinder with a diamater of 1.0 and a height of 3.0:
 ```json
 {
     "collision":